hhpamu/hhpamu.github.io/_portfolio/portfolio-02.md

 # Graph Neural Network for Molecular Solubility Prediction
-This project explored the use of Graph Neural Networks (GNNs) for predicting aqueous solubility from molecular structure, using PyTorch Geometric.
+This undertaking explored the use of Graph Neural Networks (GNNs) for predicting aqueous solubility from molecular structure, using PyTorch Geometric.
 Each molecule was represented as a graph with atoms as nodes and bonds as edges.
 Node and edge features were precomputed, and the task was framed as a regression problem to predict log solubility.

 I implemented a GCN-based model using the GCNConv layer from torch_geometric.nn, and trained it using mean squared error (MSE) loss.
-The dataset was preprocessed using the provided get_dataset() function, and the training loop was augmented with early stopping and model checkpointing to prevent overfitting.
+The dataset was preprocessed, and the training loop was augmented with early stopping and model checkpointing to prevent overfitting.
 The model was configured with 8 graph convolutional layers, each using 128 channels, followed by a single linear layer that maps the 128-dimensional output to the final prediction.
 Batch normalization was applied after convolutional layers 1, 2, 3, 5, and 6, with the selection based on trial and error.
 The training objective used mean squared error loss (nn.MSELoss) appropriate for the regression task.
 Optimization was performed using Adam with a learning rate of 0.0001 and weight decay of 1e-5.
 The model was trained for 100 epochs, which provided the best balance between underfitting and overfitting.
 The model met performance expectations by achieving a sum of mean square errors between the model prediction and the label of 167.

 <!--TWO COLUMN IMAGE PLACEMENT-->
 <table border="0">